WHITE-HAT999/testtttt/README.md

 	getgenv()[index] = function(data)
-		if checkSirius() and checkSetting("Intelligent HTTP Interception").current then local title = "Do you trust this source?" local content = "Sirius has prevented data from being sent off-client, would you like to allow data to be sent or retrieved from this source?" local url = data.Url or "Unknown Link" local gradient = ColorSequence.new({ColorSequenceKeypoint.new(0, Color3.new(0, 0, 0)),ColorSequenceKeypoint.new(1, Color3.new(0.764706, 0.305882, 0.0941176))}) local actions = {{"Always Allow", true, true}, {"Allow just this once", true}, {"Don't Allow", false}}
+		if checkSirius() and checkSetting("Intelligent HTTP Interception").current then local title = "Do you trust this source?" local content = "Contro has prevented data from being sent off-client, would you like to allow data to be sent or retrieved from this source?" local url = data.Url or "Unknown Link" local gradient = ColorSequence.new({ColorSequenceKeypoint.new(0, Color3.new(0.0, 0.0, 0.0)),ColorSequenceKeypoint.new(1, Color3.new(0.0941176, 0.305882, 0.764706))}) local actions = {{"Always Allow", true, true}, {"Allow just this once", true}, {"Don't Allow", false}}

 			if url == "http://127.0.0.1:6463/rpc?v=1" then